renovatebot/renovate/readme.md

 For GitHub, go to [https://github.com/apps/renovate](https://github.com/apps/renovate) to install it now.
 A GitHub Marketplace plan is required only for private repositories.
 [More details on the GitHub App installation](https://renovatebot.com/docs/install-github-app/).

 For GitLab, log into [renovatebot.com/dashboard](https://renovatebot.com/dashboard) for a convenient way to add Renovate Bot to your project.
-Currently the GitLab app is free for both public and private repositories.
+Currently, the GitLab app is free for both public and private repositories.
 [More details on the GitLab App installation](https://renovatebot.com/docs/install-gitlab-app/).

 ## Configuration